 Prejmer fortified church is the largest fortified church in Southeastern Europe and a true gem of Transylvania.
 If the village was under attack, the villagers could hide inside the walls protecting the church.
 There are over 250 rooms built for this purpose.
 The church itself is modelled after churches in Jerusalem.

 Prejmer Fortified Church, Transylvania, Visit Romania by Neighbor’s goat

 The Dacian fortresses in Orastie Mountains date from the 1st centuries B.C. and A.D.
 Although conquered by the Romans at the beginning of the 2nd century A.D., the remains of the fortresses still stand.

-Dacian Fortresses of the Orastie Mountains, Transylvania, Romania by Cosmin Stefanescu
+Dacian Fortresses of the Orastie Mountains, Transylvania, Visit Romania by Cosmin Stefanescu

 10. Scarisoara Ice Cave

 Scarisoara Ice Cave, a national monument, houses the second biggest underground glacier in south-eastern Europe.
 It is one of the most important caves in Romania.